-The Governing Body has approved the use of debit cards.
-LB Barnet have advised schools with a debit card to apply for a credit card also, to enable purchases to be made when LB Barnet's treasury management transfers may temporarily prevent the use of the debit card.
+The Governing Body has approved the use of debit and credit cards.
+LB Barnet has advised schools with a debit card to apply for a credit card also, to enable purchases to be made when LB Barnet's treasury management transfers may temporarily prevent the use of the debit card.